Probate Q&A Series

 • Certified copy of the death certificate.

-• Petition for Letters of Administration with the clerk’s office.
+• Application for Letters of Administration and information identifying the heirs.

-The petition names you (and your resident agent, if required) as administrator.
-You must submit it with the filing fee set by the clerk.
+The application names you as administrator.
+You must submit it with the applicable court costs.

 d.
 Post Bond and Appoint an Agent

-The court usually requires a surety bond to protect estate beneficiaries (§ 28A-8-8).
-If you live out of state, name a North Carolina resident as agent for service of process.
+The clerk may require a bond unless waived by law, including in circumstances addressed by § 28A-8-1 et seq.
+If you live out of state, name a North Carolina resident as process agent for service of process.
 This person agrees to receive legal papers on your behalf.

 e.
 Complete Estate Administration